Truck History. 1998-2007 and buying the truck in the USA

 These will be taken out and original gauges will be re-fitted.
-The original gauges look great and suite the truck.
+The original gauges look great and suit the truck.

 They are expensive but very worthwhile.
 The steering wheel will also be changed.

-Some cab upgrades can be seen at Cab upgrades part 1
+Some cab upgrades can be seen at - Cab upgrades in 2008

 Click on the banner below to see our new web site.